Condemn the Racist Attack and Molestation of the Tanzanian Women Student in Bangalore!

 AISA strongly condemns the shocking racist attack on a Tanzanian woman student in Bangalore on (31st January, 2016) Sunday night.

-According to eyewitnesses, the victim along with her five friends was travelingrape11 in a car and had the misfortune to reach the spot, where in an accident some 30 minutes before a woman was run over by a car driven by a Sudanese national.
+According to eyewitnesses, the victim along with her five friends was traveling in a car and had the misfortune to reach the spot, where in an accident some 30 minutes before a woman was run over by a car driven by a Sudanese national.
 The Tanzanian girl and her friends, who had nothing to do with the earlier accident, were brutally targeted by the gathered mob.
 In a display of shameful lynch-mob racism, the students were forced out of the car and then the car was set ablaze.
 She was chased, assaulted, and had her clothes torn by the mob.
 The driver of the second car was beaten up black and blue by the mob, who then stripped the girl student.
 When someone from the crowd offered her a T-Shirt, that man too was beaten up by the mob.
 She later, with her torn clothes, tried to enter a BMTC bus that had slowed down nearby, but the passengers in the bus pushed her back down on to the road.
 According to one of the victims, people were streaming out from buses, auto-rickshaws and charging towards the victims, punching and kicking them.

 The victims were in no way connected to the Sudanese man involved in the earlier accident.
 The two were not even of the same nationality — other than being, in the eyes of the mob, of the same colour and race as ‘African’.
 The attack on her is a clear case of lynch mob vigilantism purely based on the colour of her skin!
 What else is it other than racism?